 In general, wisdom teeth erupt between the ages of 18-25years old.
 If they haven’t come through by then, they may be missing or impacted.
 Wisdom teeth are one of the most common congenitally missing teeth.
 Your dentist will usually refer you for a full mouth radiograph (OPG) if there are concerns about the whereabouts of your wisdom teeth, or if they have become painful.

 2. Should I have my wisdom teeth removed?

-Your dentist will have a look at your mouth and your radiographs, and decide if your wisdom teeth can stay in your mouth, or if they need to be taken out.
+Your dentist will have a look at your mouth and your radiographs and decide if your wisdom teeth can stay in your mouth, or if they need to be taken out.
 If they have erupted in the correct position and you are able to keep them clean, then there is no real reason to have them removed.

 There are some circumstances in which your dentist will recommend extraction.
-This is usually when the wisdom teeth are painful, compromising neighbouring teeth, have had recurrent gum infections, and/or are unable to erupt fully due to inadequate space or it being oriented in an abnormal position (like horizontal!)
+This is usually when the wisdom teeth are painful, compromising neighbouring teeth, have had recurrent gum infections, and/or are unable to erupt fully due to inadequate space or it is oriented in an abnormal position (like horizontal!)
 This is called impaction.